 AquiferWatch 2.0 predicts the current level of sustainable storage of the Wairau Aquifer using observations of groundwater levels, river flow and machine learning techniques.
 "Full" denotes the typical winter storage level when the aquifer is fully recharged (average of annual maximum for the years 2014-2024).
 "Empty" or 0 % is the storage level when one or several threshold levels from the Marlborough Environment Plan (MEP) are approached or transgressed.
 MEP threshold levels are set for groundwater levels and for Spring Creek flows.

-An earlier version (AquiferWatch 1.0) uses Eigenmodels to predict dryweather storage up to one months ahead.
+An earlier version of the model (AquiferWatch 1.0) uses Eigenmodels to predict dryweather storage up to one months ahead.
 Model predictions are computed for the case that no further rainfall is received in the Wairau catchment and for current levels of groundwater abstraction.
 They are scenario simulations for dry-weather conditions with the aim to estimate lead-times to critically low levels.
-Predictions are reset to observed levels for the purpose of forecasting.
-Computations are based on historic Wairau River recession time series and not based on weather forecasts.
-Rainfall in the Wairau catchment can lead to a rise of groundwater levels in the prediction period.
+For further details see Wöhling & Burbery (2020).

 AquiferWatch is a joint research effort between the Marlborough District Council, Lincoln Agritech Ltd, and the Technische Universität Dresden, Germany.
 It was funded under the MBIE Envirolink Scheme and co-funding from TU Dresden.